Mingtiandi

 IOI Properties executive vice chairman and CEO Lee Yeow Seng (IOIGroup.com)

-IOI Properties has been in discussions with advisers about listing a Singapore REIT on the SGX, which sources told Reuters in November 2025 could cover assets valued at S$7 billion to S$8 billion and might include South Beach Tower, South Beach Avenue and IOI Central Boulevard Towers, with a target listing date of 2027.
-The addition of Asia Square Tower 2, if injected into such a vehicle, would push the potential portfolio to a materially larger scale.
+IOI Properties has been in discussions with advisers about listing a Singapore REIT on the SGX, which sources told Reuters in November 2025 could cover assets valued at S$7 billion to S$8 billion and potentially including the South Beach complex and IOI Central Boulevard Towers, with a target listing date of 2027.

 Unitholders of CICT will be asked to vote on the Paragon acquisition at an extraordinary general meeting expected to be held in the second or third quarter of 2026, with completion of the acquisition expected in the third quarter of 2026.